Enjoy the tropical flavor of this passion fruit salad dressing recipe. Quick and easy to make, this dressing is absolutely exquisite.

 Passion fruit is native to the subtropical regions of South America, and it is a part of the local culinary tradition throughout the continent.
-Using it brings the flavor of South America home and lends authenticity to any menu of South American specialties.
+The taste of passion fruit when it is fresh is bitingly tart and becomes sweeter as it ripens.
+Many South American specialties use this delectable fruit as an ingredient.

 - 2 passion fruits (or 1/4 cup passion fruit puree)